 Fig. 9.
 Self inductance of phase A for different degrees of dynamic eccentricity

 Fig. 10.
-Self inductance of rotor loop $r_1$ for 50% of static eccentricity up.
-This result is as predicted in [8] and described by
+Self inductance of rotor loop $r_1$ for 50% of static eccentricity

 Fig. 11.
-Mutual inductance $L{r1A}$ for different degrees of eccentricity: (a) Static eccentricity, (b) Dynamic eccentricity.
+Mutual inductance $L{r1A}$ for different degrees of eccentricity, a) Satic eccentricity, b) Dynamic eccentricity.